BrunoMine/mob-engine/API.md

                                              "custom" to use a custom execution function]] executer = func, 				-- Custom function for execution (eg. ´function(...) end´) }

+### MOB Spawn Ambience Maker definition (`make_spawn_ambience`)
+    {
+        preset = "default", -- MOB Spawn Ambience Preset

+        env_node = { 		-- Definitions to make a Env node
+            type = "dirt", 						-- Env node style preset nodename = "itemstring", 			-- Nodename (non-registered) to be used on env node emergent_nodename = "itemstring", 	-- Nodename (non-registered) to be used on emergent node },

+        override = {override}, -- Definitions to be overridden into MOB Spawn Ambience }

 ### Idle mode definition(`register_idle_mode`)
     {